 It is now mandatory to install fire detection equipment.

-A principle change to your obligations is that it is now mandatory to install at least one mains powered smoke/heat detector to give warning in the event of a fire (or suspected fire).
+A principle change to your obligations is that it is now mandatory to install at least one mains powered smoke/heat detector in each living area to give warning in the event of a fire (or suspected fire)and the detectors are required to be interlinked.
 NB.
 Rules for the type of installation differ depending on the type of property and whether used as an HMO.

 In Section 13(5) it states that regard has to be had to any building regulations and to any guidance issued by the Scottish Ministers on provision for detecting fires.
-The regulations therefore require that a mains powered device must be fitted for new or replacement installations however battery powered devices are acceptable until their end date has been reached or they fail, but not through need of a replacement battery.
+The regulations therefore require that a mains powered device must be fitted however, this requirement will likely be amended around March 2019.

 In Edinburgh a building warrant may be required before fitting a mains powered device.(Back to top)